Now I Know (Eddie Fisher song): Release and reception

+The single gained short, but positive reviews upon its release.
 Record World put the single in its "Single Picks of the Week", and wrote: "Eddie Fisher makes it three in a row with 'Now I Know,' a tearful, sentimental ballad," and added that "It is the kind of single that makes good music better."

-Cashbox called the songs "noisemaking offerings", noting that "Middle of-the-roaders should dig this pretty, swaying charmer."
+Cashbox said that the single had "noisemaking offerings", noting that "Middle of-the-roaders should dig this pretty, swaying charmer."
+The described the flip as a "melancholy ballad" as well.